Content Repurposing: 24 Easy Ways To Extend The Life Of Your Next Blog Post

 Coming up with topics can be a challenge, but you don’t have to look far to find that perfect topic.
 Use your blog posts as a way to find that magic webinar topic.

-For example, this webinar that Buffer did with Moz uses a lot of information from Buffer’s posts about headlines.
+For example, Moz did a webinar with Buffer that uses a lot of information from Buffer’s posts about headlines (source link no longer live).

 18. Syndicate your content